A 1935 dollar bill may be a small deal to you. But if that dollar bill includes a few key markings, it may be worth more than its face value.

 The idea seems counterintuitive, but these notes were meant to replace any dollar bills damaged during the minting process.

-What defines them is their asterisk that sits right next to the serial number.
+What defines these certificates is the asterisk next to the serial number.

-We mentioned the note series only went from A to H. But the replacement notes had something different on them.
+We mentioned the note series only went from A to H. But the replacement notes had something different.

-They also had R, and S. R meant that the note was used on standard printing paper.
-But S meant that it was an experiment.
+They also had R, and S. R meant the note was used on standard printing paper.
+But S meant it was an experiment.

 Keeping the Banknote in Circulation